ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 like withXYZ in interfaces to static related to this documentation `https://wiki.php.net/rfc/static_return_type`.
 This should be already documented in most of the docstrings of these methods.

+### Player: Improve Transcript Presentation

+ILIAS 8 introduces an Audio Player component presenting an optional transcript text in a Modal.
+There are several possible follow ups, see the open discussion at https://github.com/ILIAS-eLearning/ILIAS/pull/4033
+- Add a player instance within the Modal enabling to control the audio while reading the transcript.
+- Introduce a KS component for transcript presentation following the structure of the WebVTT format.
+- Add support for WebVTT files to the Audio Player component.

 ## Long Term

 ### Make Constraint in Tag Input Field work again